Interactive music rhythm flash cards make learning to read rhythm patterns fun for teachers and students in the elementary music classroom.

-If you do not have time to create your own rhythm pattern flashcards, check out these sets – Interactive Rhythm Flashcards on TpT.
-These sets include one general set for use throughout the school year and seven seasonally-themed rhythm card sets just for fun.
+If you do not have time to create your own rhythm pattern flash cards, take a peek at these seasonal sets – Interactive Rhythm Flash Cards.
+These sets include one general set for use throughout the school year and seven seasonally-themed rhythm card sets for throughout the school year.

 Each set includes 16 interactive rhythm patterns for each level.
-That is a total of 128 rhythm patterns!
+That’s a total of 128 rhythm patterns in each seasonal set!

 Click to preview any set below.

 Two Important Notes